benhoyt/benhoyt.github.com/writings/awk-make.md

 > **Go to:** [AWK Make](#original-awk-version) \| [How it works](#how-it-works) \| [Python Make](#python-version) \| [Conclusion](#conclusion)

-In the wonderful book *The AWK Programming Language* by Aho, Weinberger, and Kernighan, there are a few pages at the end of chapter 7 that present a simplified version of the Make utility -- written in 50 lines of AWK.
+In the wonderful book *The AWK Programming Language* by Aho, Weinberger, and Kernighan, there are a few pages at the end of chapter 7 that present a simplified version of the Make utility -- written in a single page of AWK code.

 Before we look at that, I want to mention that the [second edition](https://awk.dev/) of the AWK book is coming out next month.
 Brian Kernighan's done a great job of updating it, most notably with a new chapter on [exploratory data analysis](https://en.wikipedia.org/wiki/Exploratory_data_analysis), and adding proper CSV support to AWK to enable this.
 I was honoured to be asked to review a draft of the second edition.

 AWK still shines for exploring data in 2023, especially with the new `--csv` option.
-CSV mode has also been [added to GNU AWK](https://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS) (Gawk), the most widely-installed version of AWK.
-My own GoAWK implementation has had [proper CSV support](/writings/goawk-csv/) for some time, and I've added the `--csv` option to match the others.
+CSV mode has also been [added to Gawk](https://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS) (GNU AWK), the most widely-installed version of AWK.
+My own [GoAWK](https://github.com/benhoyt/goawk) implementation has had [proper CSV support](/writings/goawk-csv/) for some time, and I've added the `--csv` option to match the others.

-The second edition of the book -- at least in the draft I reviewed -- still includes the Make program in all its 50-line glory.
+The second edition of the book still includes the Make program, though it's been made more readable with the [addition](https://github.com/benhoyt/awkmake/commit/a5793b2b55168959f3f2e976d1e409401cd8aac4) of some "spacing and bracing" -- this took it from 50 lines to 62 lines.

-I'd like to present that Make program here, to show how AWK is not just great for one-liners, but [can be used](https://maximullaris.com/awk.html) as a scripting language too -- though whether you *should* or not is another question.
+This article presents the Make program, to show how AWK is not just great for one-liners, but [can be used](https://maximullaris.com/awk.html) as a scripting language too -- though whether you *should* or not is another question.

 I'm then going to compare what the same program would look like in Python, and briefly discuss when you'd choose AWK or Python for this kind of thing.